beakerbrowser/beakerbrowser.com/_docs/faq.md

 Network traffic is encrypted using the site's URLs.
 Only users that possess the URL can track requests for it, which means you can share sites privately by keeping the URL secret.

-Conversely, a publicly-shared P2P site will be open for everyone to watch.
+Conversely, a publicly-shared Dat site will be open for everyone to watch.

 **2. The sites can't access the network.**

-Unlike regular websites, web pages on P2P sites are not allowed to access the network without your permission.
+Unlike regular websites, web pages on Dat sites are not allowed to access the network without your permission.
 That means they can't leak personal information, such as your contact-list, photos, messages, or documents.
 Other users know you're there, but they won't know what data you put into the page.